 Disclosure – The release of documents and other information requested or otherwise sought by the opposing party; to divulge information that is relevant to the case.

-Discovery – The legal process by which opposing parties obtain evidence from one another, typically includes interviews, depositions, requests for documents and records, request for plaintiff to receive a medical exam, and request for admissions.
+Discovery – The legal process by which opposing parties obtain evidence from one another, typically includes interviews, depositions, requests for documents and records, requests for a plaintiff to receive a medical exam, and requests for admissions.
 See Requests.

 Distracted Driving – The practice of driving a motor vehicle while engaged in another activity causing one to lose focus from the road and tasks of driving; may include: